syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 ```
 <br />

 Verify the CRDs are all installed on your Platform Cluster.
-Note that you know
+Note that you now
-have `jenkins`, and `postgres` available (notice no Nginx CRD!
-We will get to that later).
+have `jenkins` and `postgres` available (and no Nginx CRD; we will get to that later).

 ```console
 kubectl --context $PLATFORM get crds